• Skip to primary navigation

 • ¼ cup shredded coconut sweetened or unsweetened

-• ¼ cup semi sweet chocolate chips
+• ¼ cup semi sweet chocolate chips (use vegan chocolate chips to make it vegan)

 Instructions

-• Using a ¼ cup measuring cup or an ice cream scoop, portion mounds of cookie dough onto the parchment-lined baking sheet, spacing evenly.
+• Scoop.
+Using a ¼ cup measuring cup or an ice cream scoop, portion mounds of cookie dough onto the parchment-lined baking sheet, spacing evenly.

-• Bake for 15 to 21 minutes, until the edges are deep golden brown in color.
-Rotating pan halfway through baking.
+• Bake.
+Bake for 15 to 20 minutes or until the edges are deep golden brown in color, rotating the pan halfway through baking.
+Place the pan on a wire rack to cool completely.

 Notes

 Use creamy almond butter or peanut butter and not natural or crunchy variety.
+I like to use Barneys almond butter or Jiff or Skippy for peanut butter.

 Use a well ripened banana - These breakfast cookies rely on the natural sweetness of ripe bananas as one of their primary sources of sugar.
 Therefore, opt for a banana that is very ripe, with a vibrant yellow hue and plenty of brown spots.